daanwerf/CircularHousing/README.md

 # Inspect the participant again and notice the changed fingerprint
 hurl invoke circularhousing participant_get casper -o WoodGatherer -u Casper

-# TODO: SHOW USECASE WITH ITEMS
-# (BECAUSE NOW SultanPart has wrong fingerprint so not allowed to do anything with items)
-# and then change back to correct identity to see how it then works again
+# TODO: MAKE EXAMPLE WITH TRYING TO SEE ITEM THAT IS NOT YOURS, THEN CHANGING FINGERPRINT
+# AND NOTICE DIFFERENT ITEMS THAT CAN NOW BE VIEWED.
 ```

 ## Install or upgrade chaincode